Message about our hiring and operating practices during the COVID-19 pandemic

 The statements above are intended to describe the general nature and level of work being performed by an individual assigned to the job.
 This information is not constructed to be an exhaustive list of responsibilities, duties and skills required of personnel in the job.

-This position reports to and is supervised by the Manager, People and Teams, ACTT - South West Program.
+This position reports to Manager, People & Teams, in the Employment Program.

 Disclaimer: In keeping with mental health reform, best practices, funding and direction this position may later require knowledge, skills, abilities and working conditions not noted here.